sagemathinc/cocalc-doc/source/billing.rst

 .. index::
-    PayPal
     Wire transfer

 ***********************************************************
-Can I pay via wire transfer or PayPal?
+Can I pay via wire transfer?
 ***********************************************************

-For purchases **above $100** we support PayPal or wire transfers.
+For purchases **above $100** we support wire transfers.
 Please contact help@cocalc.com with all relevant details about your intended purchase.